dotintent/pixfight/readme.md

 ## FAQ:

 Q: Can you provide a *.ipa for me?
-A: No, if you want to run this game on iPhone/iPad please download the Xcode and build it for yourself.
+A: No, if you want to run this game on iPhone/iPad please download Xcode and build it for yourself.

 Q: Do you consider support for other platforms like Switch, PS4?
 A: Yes, but I don't have access to the hardware required to build it or test it.

 Q: Can I contribute ?
 A: Yes!
-If you think you are able to help adding another platform drop me a line or fork this repo and make pull request.
+If you think you are able to help adding another platform drop me a line or fork this repo and make a pull request.

 Q: Why did you not make it a true cross-platform (Raw OpenGL + C++) ?
-A: I wanted to learn new languages and libraries and understand how to connect C++ code to native application.
+A: I wanted to learn new languages and libraries and understand how to connect C++ code to native applications.

 ## Gallery